 Are big data and machine learning likely to solve the problem of uncertainty in medical practice?

-Money in Medicine
+More on Money in Healthcare

-More on Biases
+More on the Quality Paradox

 New Ideas About Electronic Health Records

 The data entry burdens of electronic health records contribute to physician burnout and may harm patients.
-Two recent articles give hope that people are beginning to search for ways to turn EHR's into aids for patient care instead.
+Two recent articles give hope that people are beginning to search for ways to turn EHR's into aids for patient care instead."

 A new study suggests only 5% of Medicare spending in 2012 was preventable, much of it in frail, elderly patients.
 Is this good news or bad?